IIITLucknowSWEngg/CSAICSABTeam009/srs.md

 ## Project Title: **Spotify Competitor**

-### Version: 1.0

----

 ## 1. Introduction

 ### 1.1 Purpose

-The purpose of this Software Requirements Specification (SRS) document is to provide a detailed and technical description of the Spotify Clone, a music streaming platform designed for local artists.
+The purpose of this Software Requirements Specification (SRS) document is to provide a detailed and technical description of the Spotify competitor, a music streaming platform designed for local artists.
 The system is intended to enable authenticated users to stream music, create and manage playlists, follow artists, and discover music based on regional preferences.

 ### 1.2 Scope

-The Spotify Clone will deliver a seamless music streaming experience on web and mobile platforms.
+The Spotify competitor will deliver a seamless music streaming experience on web and mobile platforms.
 It is designed for diverse user roles, including listeners, artists, and premium subscribers.
 Core functionalities include user authentication, real-time streaming, playlist management, personalized recommendations, offline playback for premium users, and secure payment processing for subscriptions.

 ### 1.3 Definitions, Acronyms, and Abbreviations